 The rights and obligations of the legal entity that ceased to exist will be transferred to the newly established legal entity’s patrimony, unless ordered otherwise by the act that appointed the transformation.

 The transfer of rights and obligations of legal entities subject to registration in case of reorganization will be achieved, between the parties and against third parties, by registration and at the date of the operation.

 Darie, Manea & associates has vast experience in commercial law, experience often confirmed by the successful work experience of its lawyers in this area of expertise.
-If you require more information regarding this process, please contact our legal firm anytime through one of our lawyers for specialized and professional legal advice.
+If you require more information regarding this process, please contact our lawyers in Romania for specialized and professional legal advice.